-Water Heater Disposal The disposal of water tanks in the U.S. creates an extreme pressure on landfills and the environment.
-However, tankless water heaters are one-third the size of tank heaters and have twice the life expectancy.
+Water Heater Disposal

+The disposal of water tanks in the U.S. creates an extreme pressure on landfills and the environment.

+However, tankless water heaters are one-third the size of tank heaters and have up to twice the life expectancy.

 Therefore, tankless water heaters could cut the landfill disposal frequency of water heaters in half, and substantially reduce the landfill volume.

-©2009 · Table of Contents Slide 24 of 86

 Water Heater Disposal

 In fact, this graph illustrates that over a ten year period, reduction on landfill load just from water heaters would reduce by approximately 600 million pounds.

-Storage Hot Water Tank:
+• Storage Hot Water Tank:

-Life: 8 to 13 years

-Weight: 130 lbs. at time of disposal
+Life: 8 to 13 years Weight: 130 lbs. at time of disposal

-Tankless Water Heater:
+• Tankless Water Heater:

-Life: 20+ years
+- Life: Up to twice as long as a tank

-Weight: 45 lbs. at time of disposal
+- Weight: Up to 65 lbs. at time of disposal

-Note: 75% of the weight is

-valuable recyclable material i.e., copper/stainless steel.
+- Note: 75% of the weight is valuable recyclable material, i.e., copper/stainless steel.

-Change in Waste Disposal 2006-2016, Million Lbs/Year

-Slide 25 of 86 Initial Costs and Operating Costs The initial costs of tankless units are two to three times more than 40-gallon self-installed tanks, but nearly break even on a 50- or 75gallon installation by a plumber.
+Initial Costs and Operating Costs

+The initial costs of tankless units can be up to two or three times more than 40-gallon self-installed tanks, but nearly break even on a 50- or 75-gallon installation by a plumber.
 Also, they are often less expensive than a commercial tank or commercial boiler.

 In terms of operating costs, 20 to 50% savings can be realized using a tankless unit, depending on energy source and operation.

-©2009 · Table of Contents Slide 26 of 86

 Space Savings

 Tankless water heaters provide opportunities for space savings.

 Unlike tank installations that require large amounts of floor space, tankless units are vertically mounted, freeing up valuable space for other applications.

 Tankless units can be installed in: